"Pydon'ts" are short, to-the-point, meaningful Python programming tips. Pydon'ts will help you write more Pythonic code.

-The aim of this "Pydon't" series is to provide a series of programming tips for Python programmers that will take their Python programming to the next level.
-This goal will be achieved by showing “bad” Python code and then comparing it to the better, more Pythonic alternative.
+The aim of this "Pydon't" series is to provide a series of programming tips for Python programmers that will help them take their Python programming to the next level.
+This goal will be achieved by showing “bad” Python code, and then comparing it to better, more Pythonic, alternatives.

 Also, don't forget to subscribe to the newsletter so you don't miss a single Pydon't!